 Peer build a fence along the edge of Klara churchyard to stop pigs coming in.
-The owner of the neighboring property, sawyer Lars Nilsson, disliked the fence because it blocked his short cut.
-He therefore pulled down the fence several times.
+The owner of the neighbouring property, sawyer Lars Nilsson, disliked the fence because it blocked his short cut.
+He, therefore, pulled down the fence several times.
 He once there stones at Peer, causing bleeding cuts to his legs.

 Joran, brewer, 1640s

 When the streets of Norrmalm were regulated, Johan’s house at Malmtorget was demolished.
 He received either a new house or a plot of land near Hotoget.